Free Case Evaluation

 When to Contact Levine & Blit

-If you’ve been presented with a severance agreement, or expect to be, do not sign anything before speaking with our attorneys.
-With the new 14-day mandatory review period under the No Severance Ultimatums Act, you have time—and we will make sure you use it wisely.
+If you’ve been presented with a severance agreement or expect to be, do not sign anything before speaking with our attorneys.
+With the proposed 14-day review period under the No Severance Ultimatums Act, if enacted, you would have time, and we will make sure you use it wisely.

 Our attorneys are available for free phone evaluations, and we offer rapid turnarounds for urgent severance matters.
 Whether you are facing an immediate deadline or want to proactively prepare for an upcoming transition, we’re ready to help.